arimorcos/arimorcos.github.io/content/testPosts/Mining my google search history for clues, Part I.md

 Furthermore, these analyses don't even get into the really interesting stuff one can do with search data given the histories of large quantities of users.
 Applying machine learning tools to these data to make inferences about users must have incredible power, and perhaps justifies the [growing](http://www.computerweekly.com/news/2240228286/The-Digital-CIO-Fear-of-Google-and-the-ethics-of-digital-business) [tide of](http://www.cnet.com/news/people-trust-nsa-more-than-google-survey-says/) [Google-phobia](http://www.imore.com/anticipation-google-worse-google-itself).
 That said, these data also have tremendous power to make our lives easier.
 I appreciate that my searches are more likely to return what I'm looking for because Google "knows" me.
 Ultimately, it's up to each of us individually to decide how much we're willing to give away in exchange for convenience.

 You may have noticed that this post is titled Part I. That's because I have several more ideas for analyses on this dataset.
-Expect a Part II shortly!
+How often do I search for the same thing more than once and how much time passes in between?
+How do my queries evolve when I'm having trouble finding what I want?
+Expect a Part II with these analyses shortly!

 &nbsp;